evhub/coconut/HELP.md

 is able to compute the proper factorial, without using any state or loops, only higher-order functions, in true functional style.

 ## Case Study 2: Quick Sort

+In the second case study, we will be implementing the quick sort algorithm.
+Our `quick_sort` function will take in an iterator, and output an iterator that is the sorted version of the original iterator.

 ```python
 def quick_sort(l):